-Using evidence sheets in the class 'Day in the Life' books and PSHE folders, class discussions and mind maps completed at the start and end of each unit, lesson cover sheets (appendix 6), start and end of year pupils self-assessments (appendix 7) and through particular activities that display pupils' knowledge.
+Using evidence sheets in the class 'Day in the Life' books, and through particular activities that display pupils' knowledge.

-Ongoing records of behaviour incidents will also be monitored to ensure that the Rights Respecting charter is being upheld by pupils and that the prevalence of prejudice related incidents remains minimal.
+Ongoing records of behaviour incidents will also be monitored to ensure that PATHS strategies are being employed by pupils and that the prevalence of prejudice related incidents remains minimal.